Vyral/base-template/_posts/2019-03-15-what-benefits-does-a-pre-listing-inspection-bring.md

 ---
 layout: post
-title: What Benefits Does a Pre-Listing Inspection Bring?
+title: What Are the Benefits of Doing a Pre-Listing Inspection?
 date: 2019-03-15 15:13:26
 tags:
   - Home Seller Tips